View Current

 Section 4 - University Fellowship

-(7) A Fellowship is the University’s peak award for service to the University and/or its communities and has been established to allow the University to recognise this contribution in a public way.
+(6) A Fellowship is the University’s peak award for service to the University and/or its communities and has been established to allow the University to recognise this contribution in a public way.

-(8) In some instances, the contribution of an organisation may be acknowledged by the recognition of its chair, president or secretary.
+(7) In some instances, the contribution of an organisation may be acknowledged by the recognition of its chair, president or secretary.

-(9) The title of University Fellow is awarded for contribution in one or more of the following forms:
+(8) The title of University Fellow is awarded for contribution in one (1) or more of the following forms:

-1. exceptional service to the university and, usually, its communities;
+1. exceptional service to the University and, usually, its communities;

-2. significant support for the improvement or development of the university or its communities; and/or
+2. significant support for the improvement or development of the University or its communities; and/or

-3. activities deemed by university council, on the recommendation of the honorary awards committee, to be significant in the development or promotion of the university and, usually, its communities.
+3. activities deemed by University Council, on the recommendation of the Honorary Awards Committee, to be significant in the development or promotion of the University and, usually, its communities.

 Top of Page

-Section 5 - Emeritus Professor of the University
+Section 5 - Pro-Chancellor

 Top of Page

-Section 7 - Nomination
+Section 6 - Nomination

 (14) The Governance and Policy Division will issue a call for nominations annually, with the submission period closing on 31 July.

-(15) Unsuccessful nominations may be carried over for re-consideration at no more than two additional cycles, and at the discretion of the Honorary Awards Committee.
+(15) Unsuccessful nominations may be carried over for re-consideration at no more than two (2) additional cycles, and at the discretion of the Honorary Awards Committee.
 Only nominees the Committee deem worthy of an Honorary Award will be held over.

 Part A - Eligibility for Nominations